obartra/3d/projects/chess/README.md

 | [Protective Goggles](https://a.co/d/0IKj0s0) | <img src="./images/materials/uvgoggles.jpg" width="200" /> |
 | [Protective Gloves](https://a.co/d/9HWPJkN) | <img src="./images/materials/gloves.webp" width="200" /> |
 | [Protective Coat](https://a.co/d/4McWedg) | <img src="./images/materials/coat.webp" height="200" /> |

-With it, we are ready to science!
-The resin will have a specific curing time; check the bottle and follow instructions.
-You’ll want to cure it until it’s dry enough that touching it with the gloves doesn’t leave any prints but not longer to avoid overcuring.

 After the resin was applied, and to make sure the pieces glided through the chessboard nicely, I used [green felt](https://a.co/d/2bVIOpZ).